 In slalom the skier will follow the main running cable into the slalom competition area.
-A successful pass is scored when the skier enters the competition area goes around all buoys and the exit gate and turns around the deflection pulley that indicates the end of the competition area, all in skiing position (Rule TR2.3).
+A successful pass is scored when the skier enters the competition area goes around all buoys, and crossing the main running cable again before passing the exit middle line buoy the exit gate and turns around the deflection pulley that indicates the end of the competition area, all in skiing position (Rule TR2.3).
 By doing this he then qualifies for the next pass.
 Depending on the mode, continuous mode or alternating mode, the skier will stay on the cable for the next pass or will leave the handle.
 See for details on the mode below.